* Evolution Fresh, La Boulange, Teavana buys in focus

 * China to overtake Canada as No. 2 market in 2014

-* Same-store sales in China/Asia Pacific remain robust in
+* Same-store sales in China/Asia Pacific held up in Oct, Nov

 By Lisa Baertlein